cronvel/doormen/bdd-spec.md

 doormen.equals( doormen.patch( schema , { a: 1, b: 'two' } ) , { a: '1', b: 'two' } ) ;
 ```

-unexistant path in a patch should be removed.
+forbidden path in a patch should throw.

 ```js
 var schema ;